sigetg/BipTheGuy/README.md

 # BipTheGuy
-The first app created in Professor Gallaugher's SwiftUI course: It lets you bip an image!
+The third app created in Professor Gallaugher's SwiftUI course: It lets you bip an image!